SichangHe/curriculum_vitae/index.md

 ∗ Numerical Analysis (A+); Intro Abstract Algebra (at Duke), Complex Analysis (A).

-– Achieved full grade on all ﬁve courses at Duke University in the Fall 2022 semester.
+– Achieved full grade on all five courses at Duke University in the Fall 2022 semester.

 Zhixin High School Aug.
 2017 – Jun.
 2020 Guangzhou, China